Transfer Undergraduate Students

 Currently Enrolled NMSU Students

-Currently enrolled students must obtain prior approval from their academic department head and dean before courses taken at another institution will be applied toward meting NMSU graduation requirements.
+Currently, enrolled students must obtain prior approval from their academic department head and dean before courses taken at another institution will be applied toward meeting NMSU graduation requirements.

 Transfer Credit Appeal Process

 All New Mexico public post-secondary institutions are required to establish policies and practices for receiving and resolving complaints from students or from other complainants regarding the transfer of coursework from other public institutions in the state.
 A copy of NMSU’s transfer credit policy may be obtained from the University Student Records Office or from the Deputy Secretary for Academic Affairs, Higher Education Department, 2048 Galisteo St., Santa Fe, New Mexico 87505-2100.